 We also need a brief description of yourself (your name, where are you located, what you are doing,…).
-The following information is required: your native language, the country you are from, your educational background.
+The following information is required: your native language, your accent, the country you are from, your educational background.

 Also feel free to ask any questions that were not answered here.